 The Event: Jupiter 50/2000 tour to Le Mans June 2000

-The Event.
-The nine-day tour of Northern France for Jowett Jupiters and friends taking in the annual Le Mans 24-hour race coincided with year 2000's 24-hour race.
+The Event described here is the nine-day tour of Northern France for Jowett Jupiters and friends taking in the annual Le Mans 24-hour race coincided with year 2000's 24-hour race.
 Three Jupiter owners from North America and one from Australia brought their Jupiters over, to join Jupiters from the UK, Holland, Belgium and Switzerland.

 |The Tour.
 The full tour (in France) was from the Wednesday prior to the race (June 14th) to the Thursday after it (June 22).
 The British-based Jupiters crossed from Dover on the Wednesday morning.
 Some British Jupiters crossed from Hull a couple of days early to take in some Belgian touring first - dodging the more unruly 'football supporters' along the way...|